JZOnTheGit/.jizz/README.md

 - Logical operators (AND, OR, NOT) with short-circuit evaluation
 - Comparison operators for complex conditions
 - Array support with numeric indices
+- Game development with the Game module
+- **Ternary operator for concise conditional expressions**
+- **JizzMath module with mathematical functions and constants**
+- **Full support for negative numbers**

 ## Development